Printmaking Workshop Part I

 Hanging Art with Ephraim

-When the wall is bare, and you have lovely and thought provoking art.
-Why not hang your lovely and thought provoking art piece in this bare wall space?
+When the wall is bare, and you have lovely and thought provoking art, why not hang your lovely and thought provoking art piece in a bare wall space?

 This WAS the bare wall.